Columnists, Past Issues, Tami Kamin Meyer, V12I2

 “You can’t chastise an employee for not working overtime, but also promote positive mental health.
 That is contradictory and hurts the credibility of management and hurts the relationship between the SBO and their employees,” sums up Steele.

-Amodio agrees, “An ‘I don’t care about you as a person’ is not a long-term solution to helping employees feel valued.”
+Amodio agrees, “‘I don’t care about you as a person’ is not a long-term solution to helping employees feel valued.”

 “Working somewhere that is toxic would be detrimental to the company, employees, and clients/customers, who will feel it,” says Steele.